 Medical Cannabis Information for Public Safety Professionals

-As of July 1, 2015, some Minnesotans are able to legally use medical cannabis to alleviate suffering from certain qualifying conditions.
+Minnesotans who are registered with the state's Medical Cannabis Program can legally use medical cannabis to alleviate suffering from certain qualifying medical conditions.

-Federal, state, and local law enforcement authorities are prohibited from accessing the patient registry under sections 152.22 to 152.37 except when acting pursuant to a valid search warrant.
+Federal, state, and local law enforcement authorities are prohibited from accessing the Medical Cannabis Registry under sections 152.22 to 152.37 except when acting pursuant to a valid search warrant.

 Search Warrants for Registry Information

-Law enforcement can request information from the medical cannabis registry by filling out the information request form (PDF).
+Law enforcement can request information from the Medical Cannabis Registry by completing the information request form (PDF).
 Include a valid search warrant and send to the Office of Medical Cannabis at:

 PO Box 64882